IroAlexis/lunionplay/README.md

 # Lunion Play

-Wrapper which allows installing and/or running 3D applications on Linux using Wine.
+Wrapper which allows installing and/or running Windows games on Linux using Wine.

 This is a first draft that allows me to have an overview for the Wine use and which also makes Wine.